stack-of-tasks/pinocchio/README.md

 ## Questions and Issues

 You have a question or an issue?
-You may either directly open a [new issue](https://github.com/stack-of-tasks/pinocchio/issues) or use the mailing list <pinocchio@laas.fr>.
+You may either directly open a [new issue](https://github.com/stack-of-tasks/pinocchio/issues) or use the mailing list <pinocchio@inria.fr>.

 ## Credits